What Is a Vertical Platform Lift & Is It Right for You?

 How a Vertical Platform Lift Works

 To use the lift, the wheelchair or mobility scooter user drives up the ramp and onto the platform and presses a button to go up or down.
-The ramp automatically folds up to secure the mobility device until it reaches the top of the lift.
+The ramp can either be fixed or fold up automatically to secure the mobility device until it reaches the top of the lift.
 At the top, the landing gate folds down for a smooth exit.

 Types of Vertical Platform Lift

-There are several types of vertical platform lifts that can be used for different applications:
+There are several types of vertical platform lifts that are used for different applications:

-• Unenclosed vertical platform lift.
-This is the most basic kind of platform lift and is typically used for shorter lifting heights and outdoor applications.
+Unenclosed vertical platform lift: This is the most basic kind of platform lift.
+It is typically used for shorter lifting heights and outdoor applications.

 Where Vertical Platform Lifts Can Be Used

-Vertical platform lifts can be used in residential settings, in commercial settings, and for outdoor applications where there is not enough space for a ramp, including:
+Vertical platform lifts are used in residential settings, in commercial settings, and for outdoor applications where there is not enough space for a ramp, including:

-Vertical platform lifts are also a great option instead of a stairlift for split-level homes.
-Either an inclined platform lift or straight platform lift can be used, depending on how much space is available.
+Vertical platform lifts are sometimes an option instead of a stairlift for split-level homes.
+Either an inclined platform lift or a straight platform lift can be used, depending on how much space is available.

 How to Have a Vertical Platform Lift Installed

 To have an indoor or outdoor vertical platform lift installed, you will need to book an on-site assessment for the construction of your custom lift and choose between the available models, weight limits, and designs.
-Mobility Plus Colorado in Denver, for example, has vertical platform lifts with weight limits up to 800 lbs.
+Our showrooms in Denver and Boulder, for example, have vertical platform lifts with weight limits up to 800 lbs.

 Before installation, you will also need to check your local building codes (including ADA requirements for platform lifts if applicable), find out whether you need permission to install the lift, and make sure a power outlet is available for the electrical wiring that connects to the lead-acid battery.
 Once your custom design has been manufactured, a basic lift takes around six hours to install.